Alauddin-24434/Fitness-Equipment-and-Accessories/README.md

 - Fully responsive design optimized for mobile, tablet, and desktop devices.
 - Tailored experience for different screen sizes.

-### 13. **Multi-Language and Multi-Currency**
-- Supports various languages and currencies to cater to international users.

 ## Technologies Used

 - **Frontend:** React, Redux, TypeScript, CSS (TailwindCSS/Bootstrap)